ibigfoot/wf-hackathon/README.md

 * '3' (enter) will fire the "Disruption to Journey" event.
 This scenario is when Penny is mid-journey and there has been a change (e.g. the station has changed it's destination or perhaps an accident has occured ahead).
 It is a chance to give Penny the choice to re-route or wait an estimated amount of time.
 * '4' (enter) wil fire the "Penultimate Station" event.
 During user interviews we found that getting notification as your stop is up next gives riders time to prepare for disembarking the train.
 This also gives us an opportunity to offer information about the station and platform they will be getting off the train at.
 * '5' (enter) will fire the "Arrived at Destination" event.
 This is short and simple with a focus on the next immediate concern for the rider.
+* 'a' (enter) at any time will tell the rider how many stops there are until the final destination.

+The journey is mocked in the journey.json file, this also maps beacons to stations.

 ### Assumptions
 We have assumed that the Wayfindr app is going to navigate Penny through both tube stations and for this scenario we have focused on what the experience needs to be for Penny as she boards, rides and disembarks from the train.
 If you have glanced at the code, you will notice that there is actually no calls to any APIs here :)